Get Clear Answers About Your Divorce

 Need a lawyer for divorce?
 Your spouse may already be planning their next move.
 A free consultation gives you the information you need to protect yourself and your family.

-Ontario's no-fault divorce system means you do not have to assign blame to end your marriage.
-If you have been separated for one year, you can file based on that alone.
+Ontario's no-fault divorce system means blame does not need to be assigned to end a marriage.
+After one year of separation, filing based on that alone is possible.
 Adultery and cruelty remain as grounds, but they do not impact property settlements or support orders.
 Most people choose the separation ground because it avoids the need to prove fault in court.
-A no-fault divorce lawyer in Aurora will review your separation timeline and file the required documents.
+A no-fault divorce lawyer serving Aurora will review separation timelines and file the required documents.

 Learn more about a no-fault divorce

-When you both agree to divorce, you can file a joint application as co-applicants.
+When both spouses agree to divorce, filing a joint application as co-applicants is possible.
 One spouse does not file against the other.
-No respondent is required, and you may not both need lawyers if you agree on major issues.
+No respondent is required, and both may not need lawyers if they agree on major issues.
 We assist couples with this process across Ontario.
 Joint applications typically cost less, resolve faster, and allow both parties equal participation in decisions.

 Learn more about a joint divorce